-The discussion of our financial condition and results of operations is based upon our financial statements, which are prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
+The discussion of our financial condition and results of operations is based upon our financial statements, which are prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates, judgments and assumptions that affect the reported amounts of assets, liabilities, revenues, costs and expenses and related disclosures.
 On an ongoing basis, we evaluate our estimates and assumptions.
 We base our estimates of the carrying value of certain assets and liabilities on historical experience and on various other assumptions that we believe to be reasonable.
 Our actual results may differ from these estimates under different assumptions or conditions.